NormalVR/Normcore-Documentation/docs/room/ownership-and-lifetime-flags.md

 layout: docs
 title: Ownership + Lifetime Flags
 ---
-# Server Authority + Ownership + Lifetime Flags
+# Ownership + Lifetime Flags
-At some point, every multiplayer application requires the server to act as an authority on the state of a room.
+Every multiplayer application requires the server to act as an authoritative source for a room’s state.
 You may have objects that only specific users can access, a physics state that you would like to enforce, or data that should be reset when a user disconnects from a room.

-Traditionally this is done by writing custom, server-side logic that needs to be deployed alongside the server.
-However, this slows iteration time significantly and requires you to redeploy your server with each update.
-Normcore instead provides an API that makes the most common server-authoritative operations possible without deploying a custom server.
+This can be done by writing [custom server-side logic](../normcore-private/server-plugins.md) that needs to be deployed alongside the server.
+However, this significantly slows iteration time and requires you to redeploy your server with each update.
+Normcore provides an API that makes the most common server-authoritative operations possible without deploying a custom server or server plugin.

-The two most useful tools regarding server authority are ownership and lifetime flags.
-Ownership lets you control who has the ability to modify a model, and lifetime flags tell the server when a model should be automatically deleted and when it should persist between sessions.
+Two key tools are ownership and lifetime flags.
+Ownership lets you control who can modify a model, and lifetime flags tell the server when to delete a model automatically and when to persist it between sessions.

 ## Ownership